nginx/unit-docs/source/scripting.rst

 - **if** in the
   :ref:`access log <conditional-access-log>`
-  to dinamically turn Unit's logging on and off.
+  to dynamically turn Unit's logging on and off.

 As its JavaScript engine,
 Unit uses the :program:`njs` library,